New Jersey attorney assisting individuals with tax debt in resolving disputes with the Internal Revenue Service or New Jersey Division of Taxation.

 Do you owe back taxes?
 Have you failed to file tax returns?
 Have you received a letter from the Internal Revenue Service about plans to levy on your property?
 Are you being audited?
 Have you willfully failed to pay taxes, understated your income, or willfully failed to remit trust fund taxes, such as sales or employment taxes?

 You are not alone.
 First, these are common problems that numerous taxpayers face every day.
-Additionally, these problems all have solutions, and James S. Friedman, LLC, can help you find them.
+Additionally, these problems all have solutions, and we can help you find them.

 - Unpaid taxes and unfiled tax returns;